Fengdu Ghost City

 According to Chinese beliefs, the dead must pass three tests before passing to the next life.
 First they must pass the "Bridge of Helplessness".
 This stone bridge was built during the Ming dynasty and is a test for Good and Evil.
 It has three arches and only the middle one is used for testing people.
-There are different protocols for crossing the bridge depending on sex, age, marital status.
+There are different protocols for crossing the bridge depending on sex, age, and marital status.
 At the bridge, demons allow or forbid passage.
 The good are allowed to pass while the evil will be pushed to the water below.
 This is now done as a tourist attraction and performers characterised as demons momentarily stop tourists on the bridge but finally allow them across.

 Then the dead must proceed to Ghost-Torturing Pass where they present themselves for judgment before Yanluo Wang.
 This is the second test.
 In this area there are large sculptures of demons.

 The third test is done at the entrance to Tianzi Palace where the dead must stand on a certain stone on one foot for three minutes.
 According to legend a virtuous person will be able to do it while an evil person will fail and be condemned to hell.

 Tianzi Palace is the largest and oldest building and it is three hundred years old.

 A more recent addition is the Last Glance to Home Tower (also called Home Viewing Pavilion) which was built in 1985 and is placed where according to legend the dead could have one last look towards their home and families.